tegorman13/ai_gd_chapter/Categories.md

 - Bouschery 2023 - Augmenting human innovation teams with artificial intelligence: Exploring transformer-based language models
 - Wang 2024 - Social-RAG: Retrieving from Group Interactions to Socially Ground Proactive AI Generation to Group Preferences
 - Agarwal 2024 - Conversational Agents to Facilitate Deliberation on Harmful Content in WhatsApp Groups
+- Burton 2024 - Algorithmically mediating communication to enhance collective decision-making in online social networks
+-  Klieger 2024 - ChatCollab: Exploring Collaboration Between Humans and AI Agents in Software Teams
+- Han 2024 - When Teams Embrace AI: Human Collaboration Strategies in Generative Prompting in a Creative Design Task
+- Rosenberg 2024 - Conversational Swarms of Humans and AI Agents enable Hybrid Collaborative Decision-making
+- Bankins 2024 - A multilevel review of artificial intelligence in organizations: Implications for organizational behavior research and practice